brieucdandin/learnings-database/README.md

-# learnings-database
+# mdsi-maquette-insa
-Database of all classes possible at the INSA Toulouse
+XML representation of all classes possible at the INSA Toulouse learnings-database